feynlee/curiosity-notes/_posts/2019-08-25-cosmological-perspective.md

 where $\dot{a}(t)$ is the time derivative of $a(t)$.
 For those interested, Young's modulus in solid-state physics is defined in a similar way to get rid of the length dependence so that it reflects the property of the material.

-In other words, Hubble's constant gives the true expansion rate.
+In other words, the Hubble parameter gives the true expansion rate.

-To make it clearer why using $\ddot{a}(t)$ to understand expansion is a bad idea, think of it this way: let's say the Hubble's constant is not changing with time, which means the characteristic expansion of the universe is not speeding up nor slowing down.
+To make it clearer why using $\ddot{a}(t)$ to understand expansion is a bad idea, think of it this way: let's say the Hubble parameter is not changing with time, which means the characteristic expansion of the universe is not speeding up nor slowing down.
 But since at a later time, $a(t)$ itself becomes larger, the induced apparent velocity at that larger proper distance will become larger, and thus $\ddot{a}(t)>0$, and we get the conclusion that the universe's expansion is "accelerating".
 That "acceleration" is relative to the coordinate system set up from the very beginning.
 If instead you compare the expansion of space now to the expansion of space between objects with the same amount of proper distance in between a long time ago, the expansion can be slower.